 Andrew has experience across the whole learning arena and is a regular speaker at Learning and Development conferences and events.
 He also contributes to trade publications – e.g. Training Journal and People Management magazine – and across websites and podcasts in the UK and overseas.
 As well as being asked to work as a judge for learning awards, he regularly provides op-ed pieces for the CIPD and the LPI in the UK, and for international groups and podcasts.

-He is a Fellow of the LPI and was recognised for his innovative work in informal learning when he was awarded the Jay Cross Memorial prize in 2020.
+He was recognised for his innovative work in informal learning when he was awarded the Jay Cross Memorial prize in 2020.

 Llarn produces the Women Talking About Learning podcast.
 Listened to in over 46 countries worldwide, it’s the only podcast that is exclusively for women to talk about learning.